 Note: IPPS (inpatient prospective payment systems).
 "Relief funds" refers to Provider Relief Fund payments and Paycheck Protection Program forgiven loans recorded on hospitals' cost reports.
 Hospitals' Medicare margin is calculated as aggregate Medicare payments minus aggregate allowable Medicare costs, divided by aggregate payments.
 Payments and costs include multiple hospital service lines (including inpatient, outpatient, swing bed, skilled nursing, rehabilitation, psychiatric, and home health services) as well as direct graduate medical education and uncompensated care payments.
-"High-pressure" hospitals are defined as those with a median non-Medicare profit margin of 1 percent or less over five years and a net worth (assets minus liabilities) that would have grown by less than 1 percent per year over that period if the hospital's Medicare profits had been zero.
-"Low-pressure" hospitals are defined as those with a median non-Medicare profit margin greater than 5 percent over five years and a net worth that would have grown by more than 1 percent per year over that period if the hospital's Medicare profits had been zero.
-Data are for IPPS hospitals that had a cost report that was valid as of our analysis and had a midpoint in the specified fiscal year.
+"High-pressure" hospitals are defined as those with a median non-Medicare profit margin of 1 percent or less over five years and a net worth (assets minus liabilities) that would have grown by less than 1 percent per year over that period if the hospital's Medicare profit margin greater than 5 percent over five years and a net worth that would have grown by more than 1 percent per year over that period if the hospitals for some year over that period if the hospitals that had a cost report that was valid as of our analysis and had a midpoint in the specified fiscal year.
 The years are fiscal.
 Results for some years are different from prior-year reports' results due to newer data and updated group definitions.

-- > IPPS hospitals experience different levels of financial pressure from non-Medicare payers.
-Hospitals under higher financial pressure from non-Medicare payers continue to have lower all-payer operating margins but higher FFS Medicare margins than hospitals under low financial pressure. - > This finding suggests that hospitals with high non-Medicare margins-that is, those under low fiscal pressure-have, on average, negotiated prices that are high enough to not only offset their losses on non-Medicare patients but also generate above-average all-payer margins. - > Nonprofit hospitals under high levels of financial pressure tended to have lower standardized inpatient and outpatient costs than nonprofit hospitals under low pressure to constrain their costs (data not shown).
-The relationship between financial pressure and costs is less consistent for forprofit hospitals.
+IPPS hospitals experience different levels of financial pressure from non-Medicare payers.
+Hospitals under higher financial pressure from non-Medicare payers continue to have lower allpayer operating margins but higher FFS Medicare margins than hospitals under low financial pressure.

+This finding suggests that hospitals with high non-Medicare margins-that is, those under low fiscal pressure-have, on average, negotiated prices that are high enough to not only offset their losses on non-Medicare patients but also generate above-average all-payer margins.

+Nonprofit hospitals under high levels of financial pressure tended to have lower standardized inpatient and outpatient costs than nonprofit hospitals under low pressure to constrain their costs (data not shown).
+The relationship between financial pressure and costs is less consistent for for-profit hospitals.